Assistant Professor of Robotics

 BSc, 2011 — Amirkabir University of Technology

-For more details about me, please see my CV.
+For more details about me, please see my Curriculum Vitae.
 For more details about my group, please visit our website.